Our programme in Kenya

 Kenya - Nairobi

-LPI’s Kenya programme is administered from the office in Nairobi, Kenya.
+LPI’s Kenya programme and Inclusive Peace in Practice (IPIP) initiative are administered from the office in Nairobi, Kenya.

 Life & Peace Institute, P.O.
 Box 64495-00620, Nairobi, Kenya